Maine Children's Cancer Program raises nearly $100,000 with annual walk

 PORTLAND, Maine — Fighting cancer isn't an easy battle for anyone — especially kids.
 That's why Mainers are trying to make it clear they're not alone in their journey.

-The 35th annual Maine Children's Cancer Program walk took place on Saturday, September 17 in Portland.
+The 35th annual Maine Children's Cancer Program walk took place on Saturday, Sept.
+17, in Portland.
 It started at Payson Park with free vendor tents and a short ceremony.
 Organizers said between 400 and 500 people showed up in person.
-They said another hundred or so participated virtually — either because they were uncomfortable being in-person because of COVID-19 or because they live far away.
+They said another hundred or so participated virtually, either because they were uncomfortable being in-person because of COVID-19 or because they live far away.

 This was the first year the walk has happened in person since the COVID-19 pandemic began in 2020.